andres-erbsen/dename-writeup/dename.md

 peers, some of which may be malicious, is not specific to `dename` and can potentially be of interest for other projects.
-We preserve this separation in the implementation: roughly a quarter of the codebase is made up by a reusable consensus library.
+We preserve this separation in the implementation: roughly a quarter of the codebase is made up of a reusable consensus library.
 The library waits for the application to submit operations to be handled and calls an application-specified state transition function with the inputs chosen for a single round whenever one is processed.
 Similarly, network